Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology: Iteration of the skein exact triangle

 As mentioned, the main ingredient in proving Proposition~\ref{prop:iterate} is the following lemma.

 \begin{lem} All maps involved commute.
 Precisely,

 \end{lem}

 \begin{proof} Inspecting the $6 \times 6$ block in Figure~\ref{fig:block}, we see that there is an $X$ near each corner of the block, and so each allowed polygon defined in Section~\ref{sec:skein} counted in a chain map or a chain homotopy can only leave the block either horizontally or vertically.
 If it leaves the block horizontally, then it is contained in the rows that the block spans; if it leaves the block vertically, then it is contained in the columns that the block spans.
-This shows that if two rectangle-like polygons from two different crossings share a corner, one must be long and horizontal, and the other long and vertical; in such cases, the composite domain always has an obvious alternative decomposition.
-If at least one of the two polygons from two distinct crossings is triangle-like, then they can only be disjoint or have overlapping interiors. \end{proof}
+This shows that if two polygons from two different crossings share a corner, one must be long and horizontal, and the other long and vertical; in such cases, the composite domain always has an obvious alternative decomposition.
+The cases where the two polygons are disjoint or have overlapping interiors are obvious. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:iterate}] Exactly as in the case with two crossings, Lemma~\ref{lem:iterate} implies that the cube of resolutions is indeed a chain complex, and that all appropriate maps are chain maps.
 We proceed by induction; at each step, we claim that the chain complexes